Critical set for surface diffeomorphisms revisited: Examples

 \paragraph{{\em iv-} Critical points for non-uniform hyperbolic diffeomorphisms in the works of Benedicks-Carlesson and Wang-Young.}

-The idea of trying to identify a critical set for two-dimensional maps, that is, a set designated to play the role analogous to that played by critical points in one-dimension, goes back to \cite{BC}.
-This approach is implemented in the landmark paper of Benedicks-Carleson \cite{BC} to prove the existence of strange attractors for a positive measure set of parameters for the H\'enon family.
-In their setting the critical set is defined as a certain type of tangencies between unstable manifold of a fix point and stable one that are obtained after an inductive process and for certain parameters of the H\'enon family (in particular, that tangency is not a heteroclinic tangency associated to points in a hyperbolic set).
-In \cite{WY} it is reworked the entire inductive construction of \cite{BC} with built-in geometric properties for the critical set as part of the induction.
-The critical set introduced in \cite{WY} is an intrinsically defined object, characterized as those points on the attractor at which stable and unstable directions are interchanged and it is proved that this set has a special geometric structure; it can be realized as the intersection of a nested sequence of rectangles with known geometric and dynamical properties.
-Recently, the critical set has been used in \cite{BS} in order to define a kneading theory for some Henon maps.
+The idea of identifying a critical set for two-dimensional maps, a set designed to play the role analogous to that of critical points in one dimension, goes back to \cite{BC}.
+In fact, this approach is implemented in the landmark paper of Benedicks-Carleson \cite{BC} to prove the existence of strange attractors for a positive measure set of parameters for the H\'enon family.
+In their setting the critical set is defined as a certain type of tangencies between the unstable manifold of a fix point and stable ones that are obtained after an inductive process and for certain parameters of the H\'enon family (in particular, that tangency is not a heteroclinic tangency associated with points in a hyperbolic set).
+In \cite{WY}, the inductive construction of \cite{BC} is reworked, with built-in geometric properties for the critical set incorporated as part of the induction.
+The critical set introduced in \cite{WY} is intrinsically defined, characterized as the set of points on the attractor at which stable and unstable directions are interchanged.
+It is shown to have a special geometric structure: it is the intersection of a nested sequence of rectangles whose geometric and dynamical properties are explicit.
+For a precise description of the geometric properties of the critical set in this setting and its relation to the interchange of stable and unstable directions, we refer the reader to section~2 of \cite{WY}.
+Recently, the critical set has been used in \cite{BoS} to define a kneading theory for some H\'enon maps.

 \paragraph{{\em v-} Critical points in Odometers and unicritical sets.}